zJayTech/Coffee-Shop-Analysis/README.md

 ---

-## Analytical Questions and SQL Queries
+## Analytical Problems and SQL Queries

 ### 1. Total Sales Revenue
 __Problem:__ Calculate the total revenue generated from all coffee sales.
 This query helps understand the overall financial performance.